justinmeiners/efficient-programming-with-components/03_singleton.md

 Once upon a time people invented strong typing.
 When they did, they said everything has to have a type.
 If you want to make it into a different type you have to convert it, by calling a function.
-Make's sense, right?
+Makes sense, right?
 But, our friends at [Bell Labs][bell] thought it was a bad idea.
 They said, "I don't want to write the conversion functions".
 Therefore they invented something called implicit conversions.

 In C it converts integers to float.
-Why did these Bell Labs guy introduce such a thing?
+Why did these Bell Labs guys introduce such a thing?
 Were they mad?
 It was because they were lazy.
 They couldn't do it elegantly because they didn't